Projects in Computer

 • What in CS will this tool focus on?

-low-level programming, high-level programming, code reading, code writing, debugging, testing, problem solving, algorithms, data structures, digital logic design, finite state machines, multi-threading, caching, machine learning, data bases, networking, etc.
+low-level programming, high-level programming, code reading, code writing, debugging, testing, problem solving, algorithms, data structures, digital logic design, finite state machines, multi-threading, caching, machine learning, databases, networking, etc.

 • What tools are already there that serve a similar or related purpose to the tool you are thinking of?
 How will your tool be different?